A lender's credit score is the first thing to decide whether to lend money. This score represents the overall credit history of a loan applicant.

 Step 11: Don’t Change Jobs And Addresses Often

-Lenders are much more willing to lend money to those with a stable character and have a staying power.
+Lenders are much more willing to lend money to those with a stable character and staying power.

 Jumping from one job to another or changing addresses will make you look inconsistent, unstable, and not a good candidate for the loan.